Iran's security forces out in force a year after Mahsa Amini's death | Law-Order

 Iran's security forces out in force a year after Mahsa Amini's death

+As night fell on Saturday, a heavy security force presence in Iran's mostly Kurdish areas appeared to have deterred large-scale protest rallies but human rights groups reported sporadic confrontations in several areas.
+The official IRNA news agency reported that fire engulfed the women's ward at the Qarchak prison in Tehran province before being put out after convicts awaiting execution set fire to their clothes.

+(Adds reports on prison fire, security forces fire on protesters in Mahabad city) Sept 16 (Reuters) -

-Iranian security forces briefly detained the father of Mahsa Amini on Saturday and spread across mainly Kurdish areas of the country, a year after her death in police custody set off some of the biggest protests since the fall of the Shah in 1979.
+Iranian security forces briefly detained the father of Mahsa Amini on Saturday as protests spread across mainly Kurdish areas of the country, a year after the young woman's death in custody set off some of the worst political unrest in four decades.
 State-affiliated media reported arrests of several "counter revolutionaries" and "terrorists" in different Iranian cities and said security forces had foiled plots to create disturbances around illegal demonstrations.

-Iranian security forces briefly detained the father of Mahsa Amini on Saturday and spread across mainly Kurdish areas of the country, a year after her death in police custody set off some of the biggest protests since the fall of the Shah in 1979.

-On Saturday, the first anniversary of her death, a massive security force presence was deployed in Iran's mostly Kurdish areas in anticipation of unrest, according to human rights groups.
+The official IRNA news agency reported that fire engulfed the women's ward at the Qarchak prison in Tehran province before being put out after convicts awaiting execution set fire to their clothes.
+The Kurdistan Human Rights Network, which said the incident was linked to the protests, said special forces entered the ward, beat up the women and fired pellet bullets.
+In a separate incident, human rights group Hengaw said security forces opened fire in the Kurdish city of Mahabad, wounding at least one person.
+It also said several people were wounded in the city of Kermanshah but there was no official confirmation of either incident.

 In Amini's home town of Saqez, in northwestern Iran, the semi-official Fars news agency reported that police using a pellet gun shot had seriously injured a man who "ignored a police warning".
 It said the man was in an intensive care ward after undergoing an operation but provided no more detail.
+Social media postings also carried footage of residents of cities including Tehran shouting out slogans against Supreme leader Ayatollah Ali Khamenei such as "Death to the Dictator!" as well as protests in areas including Gohardasht, in the city of Karaj west of Tehran, and in Mashhad in the northeast.

 Many journalists, lawyers, activists, students, academics, artists, public figures and members of ethnic minorities accused of links with the protest wave, as well as relatives of protesters killed in the unrest, have been arrested, summoned, threatened or fired from jobs in the past few weeks, according to Iranian and Western human rights groups.
 Iran's Etemad daily reported in August that the lawyer for Amini's family also faced charges of "propaganda against the system".
 If convicted, Saleh Nikbakht faces a jail sentence of between one and three years.
 (Editing by Toby Chopra, Alex Richardson and Nick Macfie)